open-feature/go-sdk-contrib/providers/ofrep/e2e/README.md

 green together.
 None gets a known-deviation entry, because an entry there would attribute a fixture gap to the provider.

-**Every run has more than three, and the number moves.** Eight consecutive runs against `flagd-testbed:v3.8.0` on one machine produced 41, 12, 11, 33, 5, 19, 21 and 40 failures — the last
+**Most runs have more than three, and the number moves.** Eleven consecutive runs against `flagd-testbed:v3.8.0` on one machine produced 41, 12, 11, 33, 5, 19, 21, 40, 20, 4 and 3 failures
-three of those from the hand-rolled container wrapper this suite replaced, which is how we know the flapping belongs to the backend and not to the harness.
+— the 19, 21 and 40 from the hand-rolled container wrapper this suite replaced, which is how we know the flapping belongs to the backend and not to the harness.
 Every extra failure is `FLAG_NOT_FOUND`, or a stale value, on a flag the testbed demonstrably serves: `curl` the OFREP endpoint directly and `boolean-flag` answers `{"value":true,…,"reason":"STATIC","variant":"on"}` every time.

+`reason.feature` is caught by the same race and in the same way, which is worth saying because a reason assertion failing looks at first like a vocabulary disagreement.
+It is not: the 20-failure run had two rows of "A flag with no targeting rules resolves statically" fail with reason `ERROR` rather than `STATIC`, which is the `FLAG_NOT_FOUND` above wearing the other field's clothes.
+The two quiet runs failed none of them.
+Judge `@standard-reasons` on whether its scenarios fail *consistently*, not on whether a red run contains one.

 The cause is in the control API rather than here. `POST /start` — which is what isolates each scenario, because the testbed's launchpad answers `404` to `/reset` — stops flagd, regenerates the